Bullying is behaviour from a person or group that's unwanted and makes you feel uncomfortable, including feeling:

 - happen face-to-face, on social media, in emails or phone calls

-- happen in the workplace or at work social events
+- happen at work or at work social events

 - not always be obvious or noticed by others